Second, only to Bitcoin, the most notable cryptocurrency to watch is Ether (ETH).

 There is a minimum balance requirement of 32 ETH to become a validator and stake Ethereum.
 But if you meet the specific cryptocurrency criteria minimum, anyone can validate transactions and earn staking rewards.

 Effectively, you are committing to locking up your cryptocurrency for a period so that you can gain rewards.
 Right now, you may have longer to wait for rewards because of the rollout of ETH2.

-You may have to wait to collect your rewards until ETH2 completion in 2022, barring delays.
+You may have to wait to collect your rewards until ETH2 completion this year, barring delays.

 The potential reward for staking Ether is around 7.5% per year, which is excellent compared to the current negligible interest returns from traditional banking.
 But, how is it possible to get such high returns from staking Ethereum?